Marcell Ozuna: Incidents

-On May 29, 2021, Ozuna was arrested and charged with aggravated assault by strangulation and battery after Sandy Springs Police witnessed him grabbing his wife by the neck and throwing her against a wall.
-The charges were later withdrawn after a review by the Fulton County District Attorney’s Office which concluded the charges didn’t agree with the video evidence.
+On May 29, 2021, Ozuna was arrested and charged with aggravated assault by strangulation and battery after Sandy Springs Police claimed to witness him grabbing his wife by the neck and throwing her against a wall.
+The charges were later withdrawn after completion of a diversion program.
 This resulted in Ozuna receiving a 20-game suspension which he served retroactively during the 2021 season.